-This article is a follow up of the blog post where I write about ear & neck pain when turning head, constant headaches, constant tinnitus, constant sore throat without so much as one little sign of improvement in the last 9 years.
+This article is a follow up of the blog post where I write about ear & neck pain when turning head, constant headaches, constant tinnitus, persistent sore throat without so much as one little sign of improvement in the last nine years.

 I wrote that article a couple of years ago, and since then, hundreds of thousands of people have read it.
-It’s a real number: hundreds of thousands !!
+It is a real number: hundreds of thousands !!

 So, now that I have a lead, some hope on a possible solution to that problem or at least an explanation to what it is that has made my life so miserable during the past 9 years, the least I can do is to share this with you.

-Like you, I’ve searched online so many times, just to find out that so many people have the same condition, the same symptoms, ask the same questions, and nobody never has answers.
+Like you, I have searched online so many times, just to find out that so many people have the same condition, the same symptoms, ask the same questions, and nobody never has answers.

-And while what is happening to me today is only a “good feeling” and not the solution to my problems (yet), I feel that it is important to share it, because maybe some of you can learn from it and not make the same mistake I ‘ve made.
+And while what is happening to me today is only a “good feeling” and not the solution to my problems (yet), I feel that it is essential to share it, because maybe some of you can learn from it and not make the same mistake I’ve made.

 And since that mistake has ruined so many years of my life, if any of you can benefit from this, good for them.

-I finally figured out that doctors from one hospital have access to your medical records and after several years, they all know you, they get used to you, and while you still go there in search of answers, they don’t see you as someone who’s in pain anymore, they see you more like, part of the environment, part of the furniture, as they say in french.
+I finally figured out that doctors from one hospital have access to your medical records, and after several years, they all know you.
+They get used to you.
+While you still go there in search of answers, they don’t see you as someone who’s in pain anymore.
+They see you more like, part of the environment, part of the furniture, as they say in french.